 So, this whole meditation in terms of worse rebirths after we die can really be very, very helpful in terms of again, developing this healthy sense of “me” – that I would really like to prevent that.
 If we are grateful for the opportunities that we have, we have this warm feeling toward ourselves, that we want ourselves to be happy – then as result of that obviously we’d like to avoid if possible something horrible happening to us after we die.
 So we want to do something about it to prevent it.

 If we feel helpless and hopeless, that doesn’t lead to a healthy sense of “me.”
 Rather, we can take responsibility to what happens to us, and that’s where refuge, what I call “safe direction” comes in.
 It’s not hopeless; it’s not helpless.
 There is something that can be done, that we can do, to avoid not only losing this opportunity but not gaining it again.
-Let’s leave however this discussion of safe direction and what we could do to avoid worse rebirths or worse future until this afternoon and with our remaining short time have some questions if you have.
+Let’s leave however this discussion of safe direction and what we could do to avoid worse rebirths or worse future until our next session and with our remaining short time have some questions if you have.

 Difficult Situations of Preventing Suffering

-Participant: Talking about the suffering of others and the way of alleviation of this suffering, if for example we are faced with a situation where the only way to alleviate the suffering of a hungry bird is to feed it a fat worm, how do we perceive that?
+Talking about the suffering of others and the way of alleviation of this suffering, if for example we are faced with a situation where the only way to alleviate the suffering of a hungry bird is to feed it a fat worm, how do we perceive that?

-Alex: This is not an easy situation, obviously.
+This is not an easy situation, obviously.
 When it’s the case of do I save the life of my child or do I save the life of the parasitic worms in my child’s stomach, then it’s clear that we save the life of the child because that child can do so much more to benefit others in the human birth than the mental continuum that now is in the form of the worm can do.
 So there it’s quite clear how you make the discrimination.
 But when it’s an example of a spider and a fly, or as you were saying the bird and the worm, then it’s not so clear what we would do, how we would choose, is it?

 So, we look at examples from the Buddhist literature.
 How did Buddha in a previous lifetime deal with this situation?
 In a previous life, the Buddha met a hungry tigress with starving cubs.
 And what did Buddha do?
 Buddha fed himself to the hungry tigress.
 Or Asanga cut off a piece of his leg in order to feed the dog, etc. So, those are the examples of great bodhisattvas.
 And then we examine “Am I at that level that I can do that?”
 If you think about it in terms of what we can do now, then consider the karmic effect of, on the one hand, saving the life of the worm or the fly, and in addition preventing the spider or the bird from building up the negative karma of killing.
 These are two positive things in terms of karma, isn’t it?
 And if we do nothing when we could do something, then, okay, the fly loses its life or the worm loses its life, and the bird or the spider does build up that negative karma.
 So, is there anything positive that we’re doing?
 Well, we’re preventing that spider or the bird from starving; it could somehow find food elsewhere.